Wataze Station: Layout

-Adjacent stations
+Platforms

 History

 The privately run Kyushu Railway had opened a stretch of track between Hakata and the (now closed) Chitosegawa temporary stop on 11 December 1889.
 After several phases of expansion northwards and southwards, by February 1891, the line stretched from Kurosaki south to Kurume.
 In the next phase of expansion, the track was extended south with Takase (now Tamana opening as the new southern terminus on 1 April 1891.
 Wataze was opened a few months later, on 7 June 1891, as an additional station between Kurume and Takase.
 When the Kyushu Railway was nationalized on 1 July 1907, Japanese Government Railways (JGR) took over control of the station.
 On 12 October 1909, the station became part of the Hitoyoshi Main Line and then on 21 November 1909, part of the Kagoshima Main Line.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, JR Kyushu took over control of the station.